dkvz/new-blog-poc/README.md

 * Dark gray bg: #262626
 * Gray subtext #727272

+### How to change the color theme
+I now have to also edit dark.css and light.css on top of having the repeat colors in the main file and my current color scheme is sort of inverting things to create the dark theme.

+I should probably work on making a great dark theme first, then adapt the light theme from it.

 ## SVGs in top bar
 I thought of inlining a very compressed version then load the full one and replace the SVG content with it when loaded.